Los Alamos National Laboratory Environmental Manager 3 in Los Alamos, New Mexico

-Reporting to the EPC-WMP Group Leader, the Environmental Waste Manager (team-level manager) is responsible for driving operational excellence; acting as the change manager for the team with a focus on creative problem solving; reporting operational performance metrics; managing projects and generating high quality deliverables; and overseeing waste characterization reviews, assessments for compliance with the institutional waste policy, and package and waste certification activities for off-site waste transportation and disposition.
+Reporting to the EPC-WMP Group Leader, the Environmental Waste Manager (team-level manager) is responsible for driving operational excellence; acting as the manager for the team with a focus on creative problem solving; reporting operational performance metrics; managing projects and generating high quality deliverables; and overseeing waste characterization reviews, assessments for compliance with the institutional waste policy, and package and waste certification activities for off-site waste transportation and disposition.
 You will help motivate team members to achieve and exceed goals, milestones, and deliverables; contribute directly to the Laboratory Agenda on waste initiatives; and will help foster a professional and collaborative working environment.
-While meeting waste management commitments you will be driving process improvements and developing the skills and morale of the team of 20 waste management professionals.
+While meeting waste management commitments, you will be driving process improvements and developing the skills and morale for a team of approximately 20 waste management professionals.

 What You Need